Terstegge/mbed-os-MSP432/README.md

 mbed test --compile-list > tests.list
 ```
 Now you can use a little program (written in C++) to automatically
 run all available test.
-Currently only a linux 64bit binary is
+Currently only a linux 64 bit binary is
-provided in the bin folder.
+provided in the `bin` folder.
 There will be better support for
-other platforms in the future.
+other platforms in the future (and the source code).
 Start the tests by typing
 ```
 bin/mbed_manual_testing tests.list GCC_ARM | tee tests.log
 ```
 Running all tests will take a while (approx. 20-30 minutes).
 When there
-are line like `Binary not found` this means that the respective test
+are lines like `Binary not found.
+Test skipped!!` this means that the
-is not available for this board (e.g. no flash filesystem).
+respective test is not available for this board (e.g. there is no
+flash filesystem).
 The output during testing should look like:
 ```
 **************************************************************
 * mbed-os-features-device_key-tests-device_key-functionality *